mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "That's ridiculous!"

-Mel closed the door behind her, ignoring Pomri's complaints.
+Melna closed the door behind her, ignoring Pomri's complaints.

 A small enclosed oil lantern hung beside the door, which she picked up and lit with a hot tip, treading carefully down the muddy steps so as to avoid the newly formed dew puddles.
-Her mind was littered with worries, all of them feeding her imagination of watching Lif sobbing, fearful, and alone in a cramped machine far away from home.
-The wind threw a gust at her, and she wondered if it was cold in space; if Lif was cold.
+Her mind was littered with worries, all of them feeding her imagination of watching Liffa sobbing, fearful, and alone in a cramped machine far away from home.
+The wind threw a gust at her, and she wondered if it was cold in space; if Liffa was cold.
 She imagined wrapping her arms around hae to keep hae warm, and it made her feel warmer too.

 At the foot of the hill was Laen-Laen, rolled up to keep out the cold, and napping as usual.